 Search by Author

 Michael Hartnett was born in County Limerick in 1941 and died in Dublin in 1999.
-‘Eigse Michael Hartnett’, an annual commemorative festival takes place in Newcastle West, County Limerick.
+‘Eigse Michael Hartnett’, an annual commemorative festival established in 2000 takes place each year in Newcastle West, County Limerick, in his honour.

-He wrote in both English and Irish, and also did a great deal of translation.
-Like many others he emigrated from rural Ireland to England in the 1960s.
+He wrote in both English and Irish and published translations from many languages.
+Like many others, he emigrated from rural Ireland to England in the 1960s.
 He returned to West Limerick in the mid-’70s and moved to Dublin about 10 years later.

 Michael Hartnett was poetry editor of The Irish Times for a period.
 He was a member of Aosdána and received, in his lifetime, many awards including Poetry Ireland Choice, Irish Poetry Prize, the American Ireland Literary Fund Award in 1975, 1980 and 1990 and the Irish-American Cultural Institute award.